A/N: Again - sorry I've been M.I.A. for like years - enjoy this updated version of Chapter 1 - stay tuned.

 "The only woman wearing trousers," he said with a small grunt.
 Emerson pointed at Amelia who was chatting with a couple of women.
-She was showing of her costume proudly, a smug smile on her face as she fingered one of the pockets on her jacket.
+She was showing off her costume proudly, a smug smile on her face as she fingered one of the pockets on her jacket.

-He caught a glimpse of a form that looked like Emerson's winding its way toward her.
-Amelia was talking animatedly with a distinguished older lady.
-The man stopped behind her, his tall imposing form throwing a shadow over her face.
-Sethos could not see the expression on her face before the moment when his heart stopped.
+Looking back toward the still crowded ballroom, he caught a glimpse of a form that looked like Emerson's winding its way toward Amelia.
+Sethos was surprised, but perhaps the stupid man had decided that he was ready to up and leave and had come to drag his wife away from her fun.
+Amelia was talking animatedly with a distinguished older lady at the time when the man who looked like Emerson stopped behind her, his tall imposing form throwing a shadow over her face.
+Sethos could not see her expression before the moment when his heart stopped.

 Emerson stood in the doorway directly in front of the abductor's pathway.
 Sethos noted that he had blood trickling from his forehead and a bruise on his temple.
 The man stopped and seemingly gave up, tossing Amelia into Emerson's hard body; he sprinted away in the other direction and disappeared through a crowd of people.

 "Damnation!"
 Sethos heard a roar, "can't I leave you alone for five minutes, Peabody?"
 He watched as Emerson, still tightly clasping Amelia to his chest for fear of her disappearing again, walk purposefully from the room.
 His face looked worried, furious, and exasperated.
 They vanished up the stairs a few moments later and everyone in the ballroom continued with their gossiping.